nLab

 In particular, this means

-The object Ω above is sometimes called a strong-subobject classifier, since it classifies strong subobjects, but also sometimes called a weak subobject classifier, since it satisfies a weaker property than an ordinary subobject classifier.
+The object Ω\Omega above is sometimes called a strong-subobject classifier, since it classifies strong subobjects, but also sometimes called a weak subobject classifier, since it satisfies a weaker property than an ordinary subobject classifier.

 Remark

-Equivalently, in addition to finite limits and colimits and local cartesian closure, one may ask only that there exists a classifier t:1Ω as above for some class of monomorphisms which contains the regular monomorphisms and is closed under composition and pullback.
-It then follows that is precisely the class of strong monics, and also equal to the class of regular monics.
+Equivalently, in addition to finite limits and colimits and local cartesian closure, one may ask only that there exists a classifier t:1Ωt\colon 1\to\Omega as above for some class \mathcal{M} of monomorphisms which contains the regular monomorphisms and is closed under composition and pullback.
+From this one can show that every morphism factors as an epimorphism followed by a regular monomorphism (see Wyler, proposition 12.5).
+It then follows that every strong monomorphism is regular, and therefore \mathcal{M} is precisely the class of strong monomorphisms.

 Definition/Proposition

-Every full subcategory SepPSh(C)PSh(C) of a category of presheaves over a site C on the separated presheaves is a quasitopos.
-A category equivalent to such a separated presheaf category is called a Grothendieck quasitopos, by analogy with the notion of Grothendieck topos.
+Let CC be a category with two Grothendieck topologies JJ and KK such that JKJ\subseteq K. The full subcategory BiSep(C,J,K)PSh(C)BiSep(C,J,K) \hookrightarrow PSh(C) of the category of presheaves over CC consisting of the sheaves for JJ that are also separated for KK is a quasitopos.
+A category equivalent to such a category is called a Grothendieck quasitopos, by analogy with the notion of Grothendieck topos.

 Properties